Zipheir/steinmetz/README.md

 `(option-names opt)`

 Returns the names of *opt* as a list of symbols.
 Names do not include leading dashes.
-Thus, the `widget` is the name of the option spelled `--widget` on the command-line.
+Thus, `widget` is the name of the option spelled `--widget` on the command-line.

 `(option-arity opt)`